Tanks and Spills

 Oil Spill Prevention

-Place your oil into secondary containment if it is in a container that is 55 gallons or greater.
+Place your oil filled containers into secondary containment if the container is 55 gallons or greater.
 Containment can be:

 - Double-walled tanks